jshahki/matlab_fmri_tsnr/README.md

 # Instructions for Use: `tsnr_with_masking.m`

 This script performs tSNR calculations and incorporates an fMRI-CPCA-derived brain mask for calculating whole-brain tSNR averages.
-If you do not have an fMRI-CPCA-derived brain mask, then one is provided here in the `tools` folder.
+If you do not have an fMRI-CPCA-derived brain mask, then one is provided here in the `tools` folder (`mask_used.hdr` and `mask_used.img`).
 This script is able to run multiple different datasets simultaneously.

 ## Folder organization